jadecobra/python_tdd_exercises/source/TypeError.rst

 ..
 EXTRA::

 * What's another solution to the above test?
-* How can we define a function that takes in any number of parameters? see :doc:`TDD_FUNCTIONS`
+* How can I define a function that takes in any number of parameters? see :doc:`TDD_FUNCTIONS`

 add more tests
 ^^^^^^^^^^^^^^^^^^^^^